vinicius91/ng2-plus-fundamentals/README.md

 # Ng2PlusFundamentals

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.0.
+This project is a version of the Angular 2 Fundamentals on PluralSight.
+In this version the project is created with Angular Cli and MAterial UI for styling.

 ## Development server